agui2393/ReadWizards/TESTING.md

 ## Manual testing

+For testing my website, I used manual testing to ensure all features function as expected.
+I manually interacted with the website, testing different elements, input fields, and links to identify any issues or bugs.
+This approach helped verify the overall user experience and catch any visual or functional problems that automated tools might have missed.

 + The functionality of the links in the website was checked as well by different users.
 Please, see table below for testing results:

 | Feature | Action | Expected result | Tested | Passed | Comments |